-Qualifications: Candidates must possess a B.S. or M.S. degree in biology, wildlife ecology, natural resource management, or a related field.
-Ideal candidates would have 1+ years of field experience, including experience in the mist-netting of birds, and some experience in writing manuscripts.
-Preference will be given to applicants with proficiency in Spanish and experience in tropical avian ecology.
+Qualifications: Candidates must possess a B.S. degree in biology, wildlife ecology, natural resource management, or a related field.
+Ideal candidates would have 1+ years of field experience, including experience in the mist-netting of passerines, and ideally some experience with large data sets, R, and/or the Program MARK.
+Preference will also be given to applicants with experience in writing manuscripts and in tropical avian ecology.
 I strongly encourage underrepresented students in STEM and international students to apply.

 Contact: Dr. Corey E. Tarwater (firstname.lastname@example.org).
-Please provide a single document that includes a cover letter outlining experience and specific interests related to tropical avian ecology and behavior, curriculum vitae, transcripts, and contact information for 3 references familiar with your experience and qualifications.
+Please provide a single document that includes a cover letter outlining experience and specific interests related to tropical avian ecology and quantitative analyses, curriculum vitae, unofficial transcripts, and contact information for 3 references familiar with your experience and qualifications.
 If an international student, please include your TOEFL scores.
-Review of applications will begin immediately and continue until filled.
-Successful applicants would ideally start in January 2023.
+Review of applications will begin immediately and continue until January 15th.
+Successful applicants would start fall 2023.